 3 To provide Study Groups with relevant unified graphical symbols to be used in documentation, letter symbols, and other means of expression, units of measurements, etc., in order to be used in all Study Group documents.

-[Annex 2 is taken from Resolution ITU-R 35-4]
+ANNEX 2 [Annex 2 is taken from Resolution ITU-R 35-4]

+Responsibilities of Rapporteurs for Vocabulary

+1 The Rapporteurs should study vocabulary and related subjects referred to them by:

+– Working Parties or Task Groups of the same Radiocommunication Study Group;

+– the Radiocommunication Study Group as a whole;

+– the Rapporteur for Vocabulary of another Radiocommunication Study Group;

+– the CCV.

+2 The Radiocommunication Rapporteurs should be responsible for coordination of vocabulary and related subjects within their own Radiocommunication Study Groups and with other Radiocommunication Groups; the objective being to achieve the agreement of the Study Groups concerned on the proposed terms and definitions.

+3 The Rapporteurs shall be responsible for liaison between their Radiocommunication Study Groups and CCV and encouraged to participate in any meeting of CCV that may be held.

-[Annex 3 is taken from Resolution ITU-R 34-4]
+ANNEX 3 [Annex 3 is taken from Resolution ITU-R 34-4]